Homura Akemi: Analysis

 Homura has been analyzed by several writers who have explored and commented on the character's psyche and mental state.
 Jed A. Blue wrote that Homura is the representation of functional depression or dysthymia, and that "while she is functional, she is also depressed, and all it takes is a slight push downward to make her collapse".
 He also says she suffers from guilt, self-hatred in addition to being suicidal.
-Writer Bryan J. McAfee also shared a similar opinion and found Homura suffers from post-traumatic stress disorder (PTSD) because of her failed attempts to save Madoka as well as killing her to prevent her from becoming a witch and for experiencing cruel realities in her time loops.
+Writer Bryan J. McAfee also shared a similar opinion and believed Homura suffers from post-traumatic stress disorder (PTSD) because of her failed attempts to save Madoka as well as killing her to prevent her from becoming a witch and for experiencing cruel realities in her time loops.
 Homura's rebellion against Madoka has also been the subject of analysis.
 Blue said, "Homura's choice to become a 'demon' devoted to keeping Madoka in the world costs her the only thing she values, the chance to be together with Madoka in the end; now they must eventually be enemies.
 Isn't it therefore Homura who is selfless?".
 The writer also says that the film's title, Rebellion, is referring to Homura rebelling against her fate and Kyubey.
 Blue also noted that, "Homura is nowhere near as evil as she considers herself to be."

 Homura has also been compared to Goethe's character Faust, and Nutcracker from The Nutcracker and the Mouse King by E. T. A. Hoffmann's.
 Noting Homura's complexity and multifaceted personality, Blue highlights how Homura becomes the demiurge of the new universe and yet she "chooses to make a world where she is alone" and isolates herself from everyone, only to give Madoka a normal, happy life with her family.
 He adds Homura "remains a morally ambiguous figure" by the end of the film.
 Jed also observed how "If the other magical girls had simply killed her [Homulilly], she would be beyond further punishment, and her suffering would have ended.
 But they, in their cruel mercy, forced her to go on, forced her to find another way to keep protecting Madoka and punishing herself.
 She hates them for that, for failing to hate her as she hates herself."